baydakovss/anti-ddos-aws-terragrunt/README.md

 infrastructure/live/example.com/
 ├── common.hcl
 └── profiles
-    └── account01
+    └── **account01**
-        └── eu-central-1
+        └── **eu-central-1**
 ```
 Actually, you can copy `_template` folder to achieve the same result.

+> [!NOTE]
-Terraform itself will determine, based on folder names, which AWS account to deploy to and in which region.
+> Terraform itself will determine, based on folder names, which AWS account to deploy to and in which region.
-Perhaps it's not the most elegant solution from an IaC perspective, but it's a deliberate choice made for the sake of simplicity for unexperienced with AWS sysadmin's/IT managers...
+> Perhaps it's not the most elegant solution from an IaC perspective, but it's a deliberate choice made for the sake of simplicity for unexperienced with AWS sysadmin's/IT managers...

+> [!NOTE]
+> For those who wonder why we don't create S3 bucket for remote state, explain that remote state and locking resources are created [automatically](https://terragrunt.gruntwork.io/docs/features/keep-your-remote-state-configuration-dry/#create-remote-state-and-locking-resources-automatically) by Terragrant
+>
+> The names of S3 buckets include aws_account id to not overlap, like antiddos-${local.aws_account}-terraform-state

 ### For the site you can specify settings.